Offer of Early Help

 Severnbanks School values the contribution that every child can make and welcomes the diversity of culture, religion and learning styles.
 The school seeks to raise the achievement, remove barriers to learning and increase physical and curricular access for all.

 Partnership between home and school is key for your child’s success.
-Mrs Howell (Headteacher) and Mrs Challenger (Pastoral Worker) are available on the school gates from 8:45 and Mrs Woods (Administrator) is available in the school office.
+Mrs Poole (Headteacher) and Mrs Challenger (Pastoral Worker) are available on the school gates from 8:45 and Mrs Woods (Administrator) is available in the school office.